 - Interdisciplinary perspective, Communication, Critical thinking, Ethics, Information

 - Learning Outcomes

-- Students who successfully complete the paper will have practical and clinically relevant knowledge of approaches to assess pain and the health conditions underlying pain.
-They will be familiar with evidence-based tools for assessing pain quality, location, intensity, and associated psychosocial constructs important in the human experience of pain.
-Students will also develop skills in presenting relevant clinical assessment findings in a concise report format to medicolegal standards.
+Students who successfully complete the paper will have practical and clinically relevant knowledge of approaches to assess pain and the health conditions underlying pain.
+They will be familiar with evidence-based tools for assessing pain quality, location, intensity, and associated psychosocial constructs, including disability, that are considered important in the human experience of pain.
+Interprofessional teamwork will be enhanced.